 To keep things focused, common application patterns are omitted, including:

-• Service and Workload attachment (managed separately)
+- Service and workload attachment (managed separately)

-• Custom attributes beyond standard fields
+- Custom attribute schemas beyond standard fields

-• Application lifecycle management (state transitions)
+- Application lifecycle management (state transitions)

 Let's create GCP App Hub Applications